StalkerBaran/Mindustry/README.md

 ### Lancer
 - damage: 140 -> 120
+(Very strong turret (for consuming energy only).
+Reduced damage makes harder to spam enemy units with lancer spam (mostly in pvp)).
+Also damage was designed with new unit stats.
+Lancer can oneshot crawler and nova, but cant do that do daggers (so player must use pulsar shield as optional (to avoid getting oneshot))

 ### Arc
 - damage: 20 -> 13
 - reload = 1.71 -> 1.87
+(Arc spam very powerful in PvP (and even PvE) which allows to spam T1-T3 ground with arc spam, now damage redcued to 13 to make armor more useful in game (low damage against T3+)

 ### Parallax
 No changes /shrug